 Finally, the consequences of criminal cases differ from civil cases.
 A defendant who loses a civil case must usually pay monetary damages to the plaintiff.
 A defendant who loses a criminal case may be sentenced to a term in jail or prison, in addition to being required to pay fines to the state.
 A criminal defendant may also be ordered to pay damages, or restitution, to the victim(s) of the crime.

-What Should I Do If I Have Been Convicted of a Crime?
+What Should I Do If I Have Been Convicted of a Crime in Ohio?

 If you have been convicted of a criminal offense in Ohio, the first thing you should do is to review the record of your trial with your criminal defense attorney or a defense attorney who has experience with appeals.
 This experience is important because the type of advocacy required in an appeal is different from the kind of advocacy required in a criminal trial.
 Your attorney should identify any possible erroneous rulings by the trial court that you may have a legal basis to challenge.